ProPlayer96/Improving-Biomedical-Knowledge-GraphEmbeddings-with-Entity-Linking/README.md

 To enrich the knowledge graph with external information obtained from DBpedia, run the following script:

 ```
-python enrichment.py
+python source/enrichment.py
 ```

 # Heterogeneous Graph Representation Learning

-Using cypher query, extract all nodes and links from the knowledge graph.
+Using cypher query, extract all nodes and links from the linked biomedical knowledge graph.

 ```
 MATCH (a)-[r]-(b)